PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-08 15:07:07
+Last updated: 2024-04-08 15:07:41
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: I'm the Homelander.
+And I can do whatever the f-ck I want. - Homelander